yarosmi/2012-2016-Movie-Data-Dashboard/README.md

 # 2012-2016 Movie Data Dashboard
-An Excel dashboard with movie data statistics from 2012-2016.
+An Excel dashboard with movie statistics from 2012-2016.

 ### Table of Content
 - [Project Overview](#project-overview)